It's Easy to Enrol

 • Foot placement

-• Position of hips (from all directions)
+• Position of hips (from all directions), or arms

 • Angle between hip and upper leg (at different stages of the movement)

-• Angle of knee (at various stages)
+• Angle of the ankle, knee and back

-• Mid line displacement if in water (eg. how far the body is in or out of the water at different stages).
+• Mid line displacement if in water (e.g. how far the body is in or out of the water at different stages).

-• Balance and gravity (eg. leaning forward or to the side while running)
+• Balance and gravity (e.g. leaning forward or to the side while running)

 Moving the legs will get the heart pumping more than moving the arms.